AFAO Community Hub

 This session will consider why there are disparities in HIV prevention, testing and care for prisoners compared to the wider population, and how we work towards equal care for prisoners.
 While rates of HIV among prisoners is low in Australia, we need to ensure that access to testing, treatment and prevention options such as condoms, PrEP, PEP, and NSPs are available so HIV rates among prisoners remains low.
 This session will also consider what reforms could be implemented to improve the current barriers to equal access to care that prisoners face.

-Panel members: James Dunne (Director, Programs & Communications, AIVL – Australian Injecting & Illicit Drug Users League), Simon Ruth (CEO, VAC – Victorian AIDS Council), Dr Michael Levy (Clinical Director, Justice Health Services, ACT Health), Lea Narciso (Senior Project Officer (HIV and STIs), SA Health).
+Panel members: James Dunne (Director, Programs & Communications, AIVL – Australian Injecting & Illicit Drug Users League), CJ Palmer (NAPWHA – National Association of People With HIV Australia), Dr Michael Levy (Clinical Director, Justice Health Services, ACT Health), Lea Narciso (Senior Project Officer (HIV and STIs), SA Health).

 1:00pm – 2:30pm